NUCLEAR-BOMB/betterstring/doc/string.md

 > [!CAUTION]
 > Consider performance degradation when using this method.
 Recommended to use `reserve` method instead.

-- If `new_cap` is less then or equal to the current capacity, there is not effect.
+- If `new_cap` is less than or equal to the current capacity, there is not effect.
 - If `new_cap` is greater than current capacity, the new capacity will be exactly equal to `new_cap`.

 ## reserve_exact_add